Nagendra1997/mesibo-documentation/index.md

 ```
 ### Publishing multiple screens
 Note that you can simultaneously be publishing as many streams as you like.
 For example, in a conference, you can share multiple screens at the same time.
-Or if you have multiple camera devices, you can share multiple camera feeds at the same time.
+Or if you have multiple camera devices, you can share multiple feeds at the same time.

 For every stream you want to publish, initialize a call object using `getLocalParticipant` with a unique stream-id and then place a `call()`